blasterman/blasterman.github.io/_posts/write_ups/2022-4-10-THM-upload-vulns.md

 ---
-# permalink: /THM-upload-vulns/
 title:  "TryHackMe - Upload Vulnerabilities"
 date:   2022-04-10
+Categories:
+  - Write-Ups
 ---

 Hello!
-This is my first ever write-up for the THM room "Upload Vulnerabilities".
+This is my write-up for the THM room "Upload Vulnerabilities" (and also my first one overall).

 The room can be found at this link: [https://tryhackme.com/room/uploadvulns](https://tryhackme.com/room/uploadvulns)